-The Nets traded the star guard to the Dallas Mavericks on Sunday afternoon, ESPN's Adrian Wojnarowski reported, citing sources.
-Brooklyn will receive power forward Dorian Finney-Smith, former Net guard Spencer Dinwiddie, a 2029 first-round pick and two second-round picks.
+The Nets traded the star guard to the Dallas Mavericks on Sunday afternoon, according to ESPN's Adrian Wojnarowski.
+Brooklyn will receive power forward Dorian Finney-Smith, former Nets guard Spencer Dinwiddie, a 2029 first-round pick and two second-round picks.
 The Mavericks also acquire Markieff Morris in the deal.

 The trade comes just two days after Irving requested to be dealt ahead of the NBA's Thursday trade deadline, ending his tumultuous four-season stay in Brooklyn.

 Irving is "ecstatic" about the trade, according to Chris Haynes of Bleacher Report and TNT.

 Irving, the No. 1 overall pick in the 2011 draft by the Cleveland Cavaliers, joined the Nets in July of 2019 after spending two seasons with the Boston Celtics.
 He and Kevin Durant stunned the league at the time by agreeing to deals with the Nets on the first day of free agency.

 But Irving played in just 143 games for the Nets over four seasons -- missing time due to injury, a refusal to get the COVID-19 vaccine amid New York City's vaccination mandate and a suspension earlier this season after posting a link on social media to an antisemitic film.

 Report: Celtics have 'real' interest in Kelly Olynyk

 Brooklyn - which also acquired James Harden in 2021, only to trade him to the Philadelphia 76ers for Ben Simmons in 2022 - won just one postseason series during Irving's time with the team.